 Dental Implant Risks

-While dental implants can bring great benefits, as with any surgery, there are also some risks associated with it.
-It’s important to be aware of these before undergoing the procedure.
-The main risks include:
+While dental implants can bring great benefits, there are also some risks associated with them.
+The main ones include:

 Infection at the implant site.